United States Coast Guard Auxiliary: Auxiliary insignia, titles, and military etiquette

-Auxiliarists typically don't engage in military customs like saluting when interacting with each other, though there's no rule against it.
+Auxiliarists typically don't engage in military saluting when interacting with fellow Auxiliarists, though there's no rule against it.
 However, they are expected to begin salutes and demonstrate other suitable courtesies to military officers who rank higher than the equivalent office insignia that the Auxiliarist wears.
 Additionally, they are anticipated to uphold correct flag etiquette and similar protocols.
 While enlisted personnel, Warrant Officers, and Commissioned Officers of the Coast Guard aren't obligated to salute Auxiliarists, they might occasionally do so.
 In such instances, Auxiliarists should reciprocate by returning the salute.

-The rank-style insignia sported by Auxiliarists doesn't denote authority in a military sense but rather identifies an individual's position within the Auxiliary.
-It's also a means of acknowledging the duties associated with elected and appointed leadership positions as well as those of staff officers.
+The rank-style insignia sported by Auxiliarists doesn't denote universal authority in a military sense but rather identifies an individual's position and authority within the Auxiliary.
+It is also a means of acknowledging the duties associated with elected and appointed leadership positions as well as those of staff officers.
 If these leaders have served at least half of the term of their designated role, they are allowed to continuously wear the insignia corresponding to the highest office they've held.
 However, once an Auxiliarist is no longer in the role represented by their insignia, they must adorn a "Past Officer Device" on the right pocket flap of their uniform shirt or service dress jacket to signify their past position.